Domestic Superhero

 Instructions

-1. Using an oven safe small bowl or baking dish sprayed with nonstick spray, crack the eggs into the bowl.
+1. Using a 7 inch oven safe small bowl or baking dish sprayed with nonstick spray, crack the eggs into the bowl.

 2. Place 1 cup of water into the instant pot.
 Place steam rack into the bottom of the instant pot, and place the bowl on top of the steam rack.